 - Rail spend reductions

+In some cases, you may not have the time, technology, or information that you need to negotiate on individual Rule 11 railroad rates.
+In this case, instead of leaving money on the table and leaving your rates to your origin carrier, work with rail logistics experts.
 RSI Logistics is here to help shippers understand railroad pricing and reduce their rail spend.
 Rule 11 rates may open the opportunity for savings that you didn’t know were possible.
 Contact us to find out how our analysis software, coupled with our expertise in rail rate negotiations, can help you achieve substantial benefits.